mikechambers/redrixapp/README.md

 * Select the correct platform
 * If on PC, format your gamer tag using the GAMERTAG#ID format.
+* Gamer tags are case sensitive, so make sure you are using the correct case.

 #### I got an "Fatal error.
 Please restart app." error, what should I do?